NPTP/RaylTime/README.md

 After building, ensure the required DLL files exist inside your build folder with the executable _or it won't run!_
 They can be found in the folders `Required DLLs x64` or `Required DLLs x86`, whichever is necessary for your system.
 Just copy them into your build folder.

-Run `rayltime` and it will start with `defaultlevel.txt` as the default level.
+Run `rayltime` from a build folder inside the repo and it will start with `defaultlevel.txt` as the default level.
 Other sample levels have also been provided in `levels/`.
-Load any level providing the level file path to `rayltime`, e.g. :
+Load any level from any build location, providing the level file path to `rayltime`, e.g. :

 ```
 rayltime ../levels/my_level.txt